minovap/mcp-server-plugin/.llm/prompt-context.md

 # Instructions

 When creating new files attempt to split them up in smaller files if possible

-Try building with "./gradlew build" to check for errors and fix them
+Try building with "./gradlew build" to check for build errors and fix them

+If you want to check if your changes are working you need me to install the newly built plugin for you, ask me first and then wait

 # Task